marinesciencedude/PapersPleaseModdingDoc/docs/txt-csv/Errors.md

 			@ Detain
 ```

-Some errors require certain rules to be in place.
+Some errors are based around the bulletin.
+These appear to be for the entrant 'KILLERATHLETE' (Vince Lestrade):

 ```
 Bulletin-News0